uprm-inso-4101-2020-2021-s2/semester-project-team-9/README.md

   1) _cargo check_ : quickly checks for errors and warnings
   2) _cargo run_ : compiles
   3) _sudo netstat -tulpn_ : see the servers active and listening

+- how to run postgresql with docker container
+ inside of app, run:
+ `docker-compose up -d`
+ then run the sql file with:
+ `psql -h 127.0.0.1 -p 5432 -U <PASSWORD> <DBNAME> < database.sql`

+ - Running the server
+ Run: `cargo build`, then: `cargo run` to compile and run

+ To kill services using a specific port use: `sudo fuser -k PORT/tcp`